About

 Past-president of the Spokane Weavers Guild

-Director of Marketing for Pendleton Woolen Mills, designing mill customer experiences to learn about the complete fabric production process, including fiber sourcing, dyeing, carding, spinning, warping, weaving, and finishing of the finished goods.
+Director of Marketing for Pendleton Woolen Mills, designing customer experiences to learn about the complete fabric production process, including fiber sourcing, dyeing, carding, spinning, warping, weaving, and finishing of fabrics.